Sui Portfolio Tracking: The Object-Centric Coin Model (2026)

 • a new Coin object is created holding the transferred amount and goes to Bob.

 A tracker that expects "Alice's balance decreases by 1" is modelling the wrong thing.
-It must follow split-and-create, tracking the new object and the remainder.
+It must follow split-and-create, tracking both the new object and the remainder.

 Why this complicates tracking